MSIA/2020-msia423-ganguly-got/README.md

 <!-- tocstop -->

-## Running the data ingestion pipeline
+## Running Model Pipeline and Application
 ### To run the model pipeline and application with default settings
 **Things to ensure before proceeding**